shreyvijayvargiya/Web-Code-Editor/README.md

 - React Icons

 ## Suggestions & Best practises
-Tailwind and Material UI is the developer choice but as far as I knowledge using both together provides a better developer experience.
-Of course, we can prefer Mantine dev with Tailwind CSS as it makes it easier to customise UI components using tailwind css inline styles.
+Tailwind and Material UI is the developer choice but as far as in my knowledge using them together provides a better developer experience.
+We can prefer Mantine dev with Tailwind CSS as it makes it easier to customise UI components using tailwind css inline styles.

+Redux is a good choice for large size application because of caching, persisted data and large community.

 Still more best practices can be followed to make repository perfect and scalable.
 - Naming conventions can be more self-explanatory